devustine/COS101/fullnotes/03_computer-hardward-components.md

 The processor utilizes RAM by storing information temporarily to access it quickly.
 Sometimes the processor performs a particular operation, and the output will be stored temporarily in RAM so that it can fetch it quickly to perform other tasks as well.

 ### Benefits of RAM
-- **Multi-tasking**: The RAM allows the processor to run multiple programs at once
+- **Multi-tasking**: RAM allows the processor to run multiple programs at once.
-- **Performance**: The more RAM you have, the better your computer's performance will be
+- **Performance**: The more RAM you have, the better your computer's performance will be.
 - **Application support**: For example, you might want to run editing software, a text editor, and photo editing applications.
-All those applications would naturally run in RAM
+All those applications would naturally run in RAM.

 ### RAM Functionality
 From there, your processor can fetch those instructions to process.
 The more RAM you have, the more applications you can run.
 Whatever you have in RAM, once you shut down your computer, that information will be lost.